Continued fractions for cycle-alternating permutations: Introduction

 \section{Introduction}

-A permutation $\sigma$ is called \textbfit{cycle-alternating} if it has no cycle double rises, cycle double falls, or fixed points; thus, each cycle of $\sigma$ is of even length (call it~$2m$) and consists of $m$ cycle valleys and $m$ cycle peaks in alternation.
-Deutsch and Elizalde \cite[Proposition~2.2]{Deutsch_11} showed that the number of cycle-alternating permutations of $[2n]$ is the secant number $E_{2n}$ (see also Dumont \cite[pp.~37, 40]{Dumont_86} and Biane \cite[section~6]{Biane_93}).
+A permutation $\sigma$ is called \textbfit{cycle-alternating} if it has no cycle double rises, cycle double falls, or fixed points; thus, each cycle of $\sigma$ is of even length (call it~$2m$) and consists of $m$ cycle valleys and $m$ cycle peaks in alternation.\footnote{ {\bf Warning:} The phrase ``cycle-alternating permutations'' has previously been used by \mbox{Josuat-Verg\`es} in \cite{Josuat-Verges_14} to describe a different class of objects.
+We think that his objects should instead be called cycle-alternating {\em signed} permutations. } Deutsch and Elizalde \cite[Proposition~2.2]{Deutsch_11} showed that the number of cycle-alternating permutations of $[2n]$ is the secant number $E_{2n}$ (see also Dumont \cite[pp.~37, 40]{Dumont_86} and Biane \cite[section~6]{Biane_93}).
 In this paper we would like to present some new continued fractions for multivariate polynomials that enumerate cycle-alternating permutations with respect to a large set of statistics (8 or 16 variables).

 But first it may be appropriate to place this project in a wider context.
 In a recent article \cite{Sokal-Zeng_masterpoly}, Zeng and one of us presented Stieltjes-type and Jacobi-type continued fractions for some ``master polynomials'' that enumerate permutations, set partitions or perfect matchings with respect to a large (sometimes infinite) number of independent statistics.
 These polynomials systematize what we think of as the ``linear family'': namely, sequences in which the Stieltjes continued-fraction coefficients $(\alpha_n)_{n \ge 1}$ grow linearly in $n$.
 For instance, Euler \cite[section~21]{Euler_1760} showed in 1746 that \be \sum_{n=0}^\infty n! \: t^n \;=\; \cfrac{1}{1 - \cfrac{1t}{1 - \cfrac{1t}{1 - \cfrac{2t}{1- \cfrac{2t}{1-\cdots}}}}} \;. \ee In other words, the ordinary generating function (ogf) of the sequence $a_n = n!$ has a Stieltjes-type continued fraction with coefficients $\alpha_{2k-1} = \alpha_{2k} = k$.
 This inspired us to introduce the polynomials $P_n(x,y,u,v)$ defined by the continued fraction \be \sum_{n=0}^\infty P_n(x,y,u,v) \: t^n \;=\; \cfrac{1}{1 - \cfrac{xt}{1 - \cfrac{yt}{1 - \cfrac{(x+u)t}{1- \cfrac{(y+v)t}{1 - \cfrac{(x+2u)t}{1 - \cfrac{(y+2v)t}{1-\cdots}}}}}}} \ee with coefficients \begin{subeqnarray} \alpha_{2k-1} & = & x + (k-1) u \\ \alpha_{2k} & = & y + (k-1) v \end{subeqnarray} Clearly $P_n(x,y,u,v)$ is a homogeneous polynomial of degree $n$, with nonnegative integer coefficients; and since $P_n(1,1,1,1) = n!$, which enumerates permutations of an $n$-element set, it was plausible to expect that $P_n(x,y,u,v)$ enumerates permutations of $[n]$ according to some natural fourfold classification of indices in $[n]$.
 Our first theorem \cite[Theorem~2.1]{Sokal-Zeng_masterpoly} provided two alternative versions of that classification.